dsjardim/fraud-detection-mlops/doc/bp-part-2.md

           cache: false
 ```

-By doing that, we're dividing the pipeline into stages, where each is responsible for the execution of a specific part of the project.
-Moreover, we also have to define the dependencies and outputs of each stage.
+By doing that, we're dividing the pipeline into stages, where each one is responsible for the execution of a specific part of the project.
+Moreover, we have also to define the dependencies and outputs of each stage.

 In this article, we have two stages: **download_data** and **train_clf**.
 The first one executes the ```download_dataset.py``` script, and the second one runs the ```train.py```.
 So, we put them in the correct order of execution and specify their requirements.
 For more details, you can check the [DVC Repro Documentation][7].

-With that, we can execute your entire pipeline in any other environment by just opening a terminal on the root directory of the project and type the command ```dvc repro```.
+Now that the pipeline is ready, we can execute it in any other environment by just opening a terminal on the workspace of the project and type the command ```dvc repro```.

 So far so now, we have built a pipeline and made it ready to run anywhere, linking its dependencies and specifying the outputs.
 Now, we can use it to integrate this with GitHub Actions in order to generate insights to be used in a decision-making process, for example, whether to approve or not a Pull Request.